 |Theme Co-Director:||Lucas Pozzo-Miller, PhD|

-- Providing unique professional and scientific avenues through which they can develop their presentation skills, learn critical thinking and how to design experiments
+- Providing unique professional and scientific avenues through which they can develop their presentation skills and learn critical thinking and experimental design.

-- Offering students the opportunity to choose neuroscience research from a multitude of options available through labs all over campus, not limiting students to a department but, rather, a discipline
+- Offering the opportunity to choose neuroscience research from multiple options available through laboratories across the UAB campus — not limiting students to a department but, rather, a discipline.

 Prospective students should visit the GBS Admissions page for information on admissions requirements, application deadlines, and how to apply.